 }

 When an agent has mcpServers defined, it only sees those servers.
-No override?
-It inherits the full global list.
+No override and it inherits the full global list.

 Environment variables and API keys